stonecharioteer/charm-rabbitmq-server/notes.md

 So a lot of these hooks are symlinks.
 That works I suppose.

+## About hooks

+In this exercise, I am going to look at a few hooks:

+1. `install`
+2. `config-changed`
+3. `cluster-relation-joined`
+4. `cluster-relation-changed`

+The install hook is pretty straightforward.
+It is run at the very beginning of a new charm.

-We begin with `statt`.
+We begin with `install`.
 This is just `rabbitmq_server_relations.py`.
 In fact, all of the commands are just this.

 ## The `install` hook

-Let's back up.
-Look at `install`.
-This is assumed to be triggered first.
-It installs, not rabbitmq, but the following:
+This is triggered first.
+It installs, not *just* rabbitmq, but the following:

 1. apt
 2. netaddr